-6.19 Due to the safety factor applied the infiltration basin exceeds the 24-hour criteria.
-It has therefore been modelled on the basis of the volume required for the 100-year event +45% CC is initially accommodated to identify a maximum water level and the volume for the 30-year +35% CC event is added on top of this maximum water levels.
+6.19 Due to the factor of safety applied the infiltration basin exceeds the 24-hour criteria.
+It has therefore been modelled on the basis of the volume required for the 100-year event plus change is initially accommodated to identify a maximum water level and the volume for the 30-year +35%CC event is added on top of this maximum water levels.
 This provided a peak water level for the basin from the two events and the cumulative level of storage has been calculated for each basin.